Goals in the treatment of prolactinoma include:

 Doctors use drugs known as dopamine agonists to treat prolactinoma.
 These drugs mimic the effects of dopamine — the brain chemical that normally controls prolactin production — but are much more potent and long lasting.
 Commonly prescribed medications include bromocriptine (Cycloset, Parlodel) and cabergoline.
 These drugs decrease prolactin production and may shrink the tumor in most people with prolactinoma.

-Medication during pregnancy.
-Bromocriptine is the preferred drug when treating women who want to restore their fertility because its safety in pregnancy is well established.
-During pregnancy, your doctor will likely advise you to stop taking bromocriptine or cabergoline.
+Bromocriptine is the preferred drug when treating women who want to restore their fertility.
+However, once you become pregnant, your doctor will likely advise you to stop taking either medication.

-The type of surgery you have depends largely on the size and extent of your tumor:
+The type of surgery you have will depend largely on the size and extent of your tumor:

 For people who don't respond to medication and aren't candidates for surgery, radiation therapy may be an option.